Search

 Each June, the hills of Austria’s Tyrol region come alive with the sound of triathletes pushing their limits over 70.3 miles of swimming, cycling and running at Challenge Kaiserwinkl-Walchsee.
 Having played host to the ETU middle distance championship, and with legends of triathlon – from Nicola Spirig and Anne Haug, to Sebastian Kienle and Sam Long – having graced the race course in Kaiserwinkl over the years.
 It’s a staple on the middle distance racing calendar.

 But why should you add this tough – but beautiful – middle distance race to your triathlon to-do list?
-With a few spots still up for grabs on the start list for this year’s race, we take a look at the four reasons you should race Challenge Kaiserwinkl-Walchsee.
+With a few spots still up for grabs on the start list for this year’s race, we take a look at the three reasons you should race Challenge Kaiserwinkl-Walchsee.

 The perfect course to challenge your limits